jeskodes/Example_Playwright_Tests_CSharp/README.md

 These examples demonstrate my understanding that **test automation should:**
 - **Catch bugs early** in the development cycle
 - **Provide fast feedback** to developers
-- **Reduce manual testing effort** on repetitive tasks
+- **Reduce manual testing effort** on repetitive tasks or tasks previously manually tested that can be fragile
 - **Increase confidence** in releases
 - **Document expected behavior** through executable specifications

 ## Important Note

-*I used AI tools to accelerate development and ensure best practices.*
+*I used AI tools to continue to develop my knowledge and skills of Playwright and to accelerate development and ensure best practices.*
 <br>
-*Each pull request was first reviewed by a Senior Dev and changes made according to their feedback.*
+*Each pull request was first reviewed by a Senior Dev and changes were made according to their valuable feedback and advice.*
 <br>
 *These are real tests from production applications, but I've anonymised the business logic to maintain confidentiality.*